2021 South Korean by-elections: Connection between 2011 by-election and 2021 by-election

 In 2011, South Korea held a by-election to fill vacant Seoul Mayor.
 Mayor Oh Se-hoon who was incumbent from 2006 to 2011 staked his mayoralty on Seoul free lunch referendum.
 Oh Se-hoon opposed to give free meals to all children, insisting that free lunch policy is "populism", and promised that he will resign if the outcome of referendum is not in favor of his 'selective' policy.
 However, the referendum which turnout have to be exceed one third of electorate was invalidated by low turnout.
 Eventually, Mayor Oh resigned on 26 August 2011, as promised and 2011 South Korean by-elections were held in Seoul for his replacement.

 Park Won-soon, who become Mayor of Seoul for Oh Se-hoon's replacement, had started as the underdog at the early phase.
-Then, Independent frontline runner Ahn Cheol-soo who had been a strong supporter of Park Won-soon's famous civic group endorsed him for Seoul Mayor.
+Then, Independent frontline runner Ahn Cheol-soo who had been a strong supporter of Park Won-soon's famous civic group endorsed him for Mayor of Seoul.
 Thanks to the support of Ahn Cheol-soo, Park Won-soon overtaken Na Kyung-won, the frontline runner of the ruling Grand National Party, in a poll.

 On 27 September 2011, Na Kyung-won who worked as the GNP's spokeswoman from 2006 to 2008 was nominated as the GNP candidate.
 Meanwhile, the opposition coalition unified the candidate.
 Independent candidate Park Won-soon, Democratic candidate Park Young-sun and Democratic Labor candidate Choi Gyu-yeop participated in the candidate unification primary, and Park Won-soon won the primary and became the nominee of the opposition coalition.
 On 26 October 2011, Park Won-soon was elected by 7.19%, winning 53.40% of the votes.
 On the other hand, Na Kyung-won won 46.21% of the votes and become second place.
 So, there is a saying that it is similar to the 2011 by-election in that Park Young-sun, Na Kyung-won, Oh Se-hoon, and Ahn Chul-soo, who were involved in the 2011 mayoral by-election, are running for the Seoul mayoral by-election in 2021.